 With introduced modification NSST is applied not for all sub-groups of transform coefficients but for only four top-left square region only.
 TU index is not coded and NSST is not applied in TUs with less than 2 non-zero coefficients.

 Questions recommended to be answered during EE tests.
 What is performance and complexity impact recently introduced Hypercube-Givens Transform (HyGT)?
 How much performance change comes from restricting NSST to only four top-left coefficients sub-groups?
 Is this performance effect the same at low and high bit-rates?
-Additionally to JEM ctc tests with QP =1, 5, 9, 13 recommended to be performed.
+Additionally to JEM CTC tests with QP =1, 5, 9, 13 recommended to be performed.
 What is the performance impact of restriction of NSST only for TUs with no less than 2 non-zero coefficients?
 Interaction with JVET-B0051 should be studied.

-Tester: Qualcomm
+Tester: X. Zhao (Qualcomm).
+Cross-checker: To be announced by T3 (May, 5).

 Software and communication channel